Nek5000/Nek5000/README.md

 Nek5000 is an open source, highly scalable and portable spectral element code designed to simulate:

-* unsteady Stokes
-* unsteady incompressible Navier-Stokes
+* unsteady incompressible Navier-Stokes and Stokes flows
 * low Mach-number flows
-* heat transfer and species transport
 * incompressible magnetohydrodynamics (MHD)
+* heat transfer and scalar transport

 Written in Fortran 77 and C, it relies on MPI for parallelization.
 Nek5000 output formats can be read by the parallel visualization package VisIt developed at LLNL/LBNL.